captionpoint/captionpoint-plays/FUN-HOME.md

 ---

+---

 ## ALISON:
-TELEPHONE WIRE
+TELEPHONE WIRE<br>
 THAT WAS OUR LAST NIGHT

 ---

+---

 ## ALISON:
 What’s this?
 Table in the living room with – Jack in the pulpit.
+No, I was going to draw that

 ---

+template: 2col
+## BRUCE:
+Dear Al, It was great to have you home.

+## ALISON:
+in this panel.

+---

+template: 2col
+## BRUCE:
+I’ve been flying high ever since you were here.

+## ALISON:
+What’s this?
+This.
+I can draw this… Draw this in the…

+---

+template: 2col
+## BRUCE:
+Dear Al, I’ll admit I’m somewhat envious

+## ALISON:
 Oh.
-Oh.
-That’s, uh, I was going to draw that // in this panel.

 ---

+template: 2col
 ## BRUCE:
-Dear Al, It was great to have you home.
+of the ‘new’ freedom that appears on campuses today.

+## ALISON:
+This is good.
+This is good.
+I could… I could…

 ---

 ## BRUCE:
+Dear Al, Did you receive that Winogrand article I was telling you about?
+You should have gotten it by now.

+---

+template: 2col
+## ALISON:
+What did it feel like to step in front of a truck, Dad?

+## BRUCE:
+Do you know I was never even in New York until I was about twenty?

+---

+template: 2col
+## ALISON:
+What did it feel like to see it coming right at you and not move?

+## BRUCE:
+Dear Al, I just re-read Araby.
+That could have been me –

+---

+template: 2col
+## ALISON:
+And just let it hit you?

+## BRUCE:
+I was rather sensitive when I was little, you know—

+---

+template: 2col
+## ALISON:
+*Why?* Was it because of me?
+Did it have *nothing* to do with me?

+## BRUCE:
+Dear Al, I’ve been working like mad on that house I told you about.

+---

+## ALISON:
+*What happened?*

+## BRUCE:
+Can’t think about much else.

+---

+## BRUCE:
+Can’t sleep –

+Dear Al—

+---

-I FUCKING LOVE BEGINNINGS
+I FUCKING LOVE BEGINNINGS<br>
 FLYING HIGH

 ---

-HARD TO KNOW WHERE TO START
+HARD TO KNOW WHERE TO START<br>
 IT’S ALL SO FAST I’M TRYING NOT TO SPIN

 ---

 I GUESS I’M OLDER

 AND IT’S HARDER WHEN YOU’RE OLDER TO BEGIN

 ---

-PEELING PLASTER, SAGGING ROOF,
+PEELING PLASTER, SAGGING ROOF,<br>
 TWO MISSING STAIRS, A BUCKLED WALL

 ---

 I’M FIRED UP TO DO THIS

 BUT ON MY OWN IT ALL…

 ---

-SO MUCH DAMAGE, BROKEN WINDOWS,
+SO MUCH DAMAGE, BROKEN WINDOWS,<br>
 PIPES ARE SHIT, CRAP VENEER

 ---

-IT’S HOUR LATER, JESUS, I’M STILL STANDING HERE
+IT’S HOUR LATER, JESUS

+I’M STILL STANDING HERE

+---

 STILL STANDING HERE

 ---

-BUT WHEN THE SUNLIGHT HITS THE PARLOR WALL
+BUT WHEN THE SUNLIGHT HITS THE PARLOR WALL<br>
 AT CERTAIN TIMES OF DAY

 ---

-I SEE HOW FINE THIS HOUSE COULD BE
+I SEE HOW FINE THIS HOUSE COULD BE<br>
 I SEE IT SO DAMN CLEAR

 ---

 WHAT’S THE MATTER?

 WHY AM I STANDING HERE?

 ---

-BAD FOUNDATION, TWISTING FLOORBOARDS,
+BAD FOUNDATION, TWISTING FLOORBOARDS,<br>
 SHODDY PIPES, A GAPING HOLE

 ---

-IT’S A LOT, IT’S A LOT TO KEEP UNDER CONTROL
+IT’S A LOT, IT’S A LOT <br>
-SOMETHING CRACKING, SOMETHING ROTTING
+TO KEEP UNDER CONTROL

 ---

+SOMETHING CRACKING, SOMETHING ROTTING<br>
 PILES OF RUIN AND DEBRIS

+---

 KILLING ME!
 CRUSHING ME!
 PUSHING ME!

 ---

-BUT WHEN THE SUNLIGHT HITS THE PARLOR WALL
+BUT WHEN THE SUNLIGHT HITS THE PARLOR WALL<br>
 AT CERTAIN TIMES OF DAY

 ---

-I SEE HOW FINE THIS HOUSE COULD BE
+I SEE HOW FINE THIS HOUSE COULD BE<br>
 I SEE IT SO DAMN CLEAR

 ---

 WHAT’S THE MATTER?

 WHY AM I STANDING HERE?

 ---

 DEAR AL, I’M SCARED.

 I HAD A LIFE I THOUGHT I UNDERSTOOD.

 ---

-I TOOK IT AND I SQUEEZED OUT EVERY BIT OF LIFE I COULD.
+I TOOK IT AND I SQUEEZED OUT <br>
-BUT THE EDGES OF THE WORLD THAT HELD ME UP HAVE GONE AWAY
+EVERY BIT OF LIFE I COULD

 ---

+BUT THE EDGES OF THE WORLD <br>
+THAT HELD ME UP HAVE GONE AWAY

+---

-AND I’M FALLING INTO NOTHINGNESS
+AND I’M FALLING INTO NOTHINGNESS<br>
 OR FLYING INTO SOMETHING SO SUBLIME

 ---

 AND I’M
-A MAN I DON’T KNOW

 ---

+A MAN I DON’T KNOW<br>
 WHO AM I NOW?
 WHERE DO I GO?

 ---

-I CAN’T GO BACK
+I CAN’T GO BACK<br>
 I CAN’T FIND MY WAY THROUGH

 ---

 I MIGHT STILL BREAK A HEART OR TWO

 ---

-BUT WHEN THE SUNLIGHT HITS THE PARLOR WALL
+BUT WHEN THE SUNLIGHT HITS THE PARLOR WALL<br>
 AT CERTAIN TIMES OF DAY

 ---

-I SEE HOW FINE THIS HOUSE COULD BE
+I SEE HOW FINE THIS HOUSE COULD BE<br>
 I SEE IT SO DAMN CLEAR

 ---

-OH MY GOD!
+OH MY GOD!<br>
 WHY AM I STANDING HERE?

 ---

+---

 ## ALISON:
 Caption.

+---

 Caption.

 ---

 Caption.
 Caption.
-Caption.

 ---

+Caption!

+---

 I’m the only one here.

+---

 This is what I have of you:

 ---

 You ordering me to sweep and dust the parlor

 You steaming off the wallpaper

 ---

 You in front of a classroom of bored students

 Digging up a dogwood tree

 ---

 You working on the house, smelling like sawdust and sweat and designer cologne

 ---

 You calling me at college to tell me how I’m supposed to feel about Faulkner or Hemingway